top of page

 Director of Snobs Interiors Ltd.

-Lead Tutor & Course Developer /Instructor at South Coast Studio
+Lead Tutor & Course Developer /Instructor at SCS Heritage Paint Techniques Skills Academy

 The Studio

-The Studio is where we create content for the Online Courses and host the Studio Workshops.
+The Studio is where we create content for the Online Courses and host our Studio Courses & Workshops.
 Why not turn your visit to South Coast Studio into a relaxing break.

-Based in Hythe, Kent, South Coast Studio is just a few minutes’ walk from Princes Parade, with its shingle beach, popular with families, fisherman, kite surfers, paddleboarders and sailing boats, to name but a few.
+Based in Hythe, Kent, SCS Skills Academy is just a few minutes’ walk from Princes Parade, with its shingle beach, popular with families, fisherman, kite surfers, paddleboarders and sailing boats, to name but a few.
 Views of the bay carry round through to Dungeness in one direction and Folkestone in the other.

 To reach the beach, you pass over the Royal Military Canal.
 The canal was built between 1804 and 1809 as a defence against invasion by Napoleon.
 It starts here in Seabrook and stretches for 28 miles to Cliff End near Hastings.
 As well as wildlife, you will see kayaks, paddle boards and rowing boats on the canal and if you stroll along the tow path into the town of Hythe, a twenty minute walk, you can board the electric boat, which takes you on a peaceful ride where you can immerse yourself in the nature and wildlife up close, you may be even be lucky enough to spot a Kingfisher darting about the reeds.